-Between 2008 and 2013, the number of annual operations conducted increased dramatically from 8,000 to 190,000.19 The country fell just short of its target, reaching 800,000 men (71%) but achieved its coverage goal in the Nyanza region where most of the implementation took place.20
+Kenya launched its VMMC programme in 2008 with an initial target of circumcising 860,000 men by July 2013 (80% coverage).
+Between 2008 and 2013, the number of annual VMMCs increased dramatically from 8,000 to 190,000.26 The country fell just short of its target, reaching 800,000 men (71%) but achieved its coverage goal in the Nyanza region where most of the implementation took place.27

 In 2009, the Lesotho Demographic and Health Survey found that only 37% of men, compared to 66% of women, had ever been tested for HIV.
-With one of the world's biggest generalised HIV epidemics, VMMC was viewed primarily as another means of increasing HIV testing uptake among men.22
+With one of the world's biggest generalised HIV epidemics, VMMC was viewed primarily as another means of increasing HIV testing uptake among men.30

-Launched in March 2012, Lesotho’s VMMC programme now performs circumcisions in 18 hospitals and private clinics as well as outreach sites at over 100 health centres.
-By the end of 2014, nearly 85,000 men received VMMC as part of comprehensive HIV prevention services, with 56% of this number also tested for HIV.23
+By 2014, this resulted in 18 hospitals and private clinics and over 100 health centres providing VMMC.
+The same year, nearly 85,000 men received VMMC as part of comprehensive HIV prevention services, with 56% also testing for HIV.31

-In 2010, following successful VMMC trials, the Centre for HIV and AIDS Prevention Studies (CHAPS) was established in Orange Farm, a township outside Johannesburg, to contribute to the roll-out of South Africa’s national VMMC programme.25
+In 2010, following successful VMMC trials, the Centre for HIV and AIDS Prevention Studies (CHAPS) was established in Orange Farm, a township outside Johannesburg, to contribute to the roll-out of South Africa’s national VMMC programme.37

 Scaling up VMMC programmes